 Mistake #2: Not considering how you'll generate leads

 Another common mistake made when redesigning a corporate website is not considering how the website will intentionally generate leads.
 Many companies focus solely on the aesthetics of their website and forget about the practical aspects of turning visitors into customers.
+Top-notch web design companies always have lead generation strategies in mind during the website redesign process.

 How to fix: